1. Home: Explore careers

 Career path and progression

-As a qualified and experienced music teacher in a school, you could become head of the music department.
+As a qualified and experienced music teacher in a school, you could become head of a music department, deputy head or headteacher.

 Current opportunities